alphagov/govuk-developer-docs/source/manual/programme-performance-dashboard.html.md

 Every GOV.UK team except the SMT and the Operations team completes the objective red / amber / green (RAG) statuses on Monday or Tuesday of each week.

-If data is missing on Tuesday afternoon, the Head of Product, Head of Delivery or Head of Data and User Insights will contact the appropriate team’s product manager or delivery manager.
-See the GOV.UK people plan spreadsheet for information on the current teams.
+If data is missing on Tuesday afternoon, the Head of Product, Head of Delivery or Head of Data and User Insights will contact the appropriate team’s product manager (PM) or delivery manager (DM).
+Each team’s PM or DM should have a nominated deputy in case they are not available (for example, because of annual leave).
+See the [GOV.UK people plan spreadsheet](https://docs.google.com/spreadsheets/d/1OQ53e1BryIZPQSOJPh0_6w_owerd8YjWrRua-F5czcg/edit#gid=463955321) for information on the current teams.

 On Thursday or Friday of each week, the Insights team [adds new RAG columns](https://www.google.com/url?q=https://trello.com/c/zPjMJWYC/445-add-weekly-rag-columns-to-spreadsheet-for-programme-performance-dashboard-thu-fri&sa=D&source=editors&ust=1621866923746000&usg=AOvVaw0hK2ugNNWQQbhfBagFZ_yi) dated for the week ending on Sunday, and hides the older columns from the previous week.
 This means that the latest 2 weeks are visible at any time.